Do Go On - 345 - Dame Julie Andrews

 You know?

-His name was T-Tony.
+His name was to Tony.

-By 1962, casting for the film adaptation of My Fair Lady had begun,
+By 1962, casting for the film adaptation of My Fair Lady had begun.

-and Warner Brothers head Jack Warner decided the role needed to go
+And Warner Brothers head, Jack Warner, decided the role needed to go,

 to a big name.

-Andrews didn't have the name recognition yet
+Andrews didn't have the name recognition yet,

 and so they brought in the big gun, Hepburn.